LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/data-and-variables/more-on-variables.rst

 Creating Constants With ``const``
 ---------------------------------

-One the key features of variables that we have discussed so far is their ability to change value.
+One of the key features of variables that we have discussed so far is their ability to change value.
 We can create a variable with one value, and then reassign it to another value.

 .. sourcecode:: js